robcarver17/pysystemtrade/docs/IB.md

 It is worth running the examples in the [ib-insync cookbook](https://ib-insync.readthedocs.io/api.html) to make sure your IB connection is working, that you have the right gateway settings, and so on.
 Pysystemtrade obviously won't work if ib-insync can't work!!

+> The ib-insync library has been archived as of March 2024.
+As some point we may need to transition to one of its forks

 ### IBC